Saudi Arabia and weapons of mass destruction: Missile capability and delivery mechanism

 In technical evaluation and examination completed by the American Central Intelligence Agency (CIA) reportedly concluded that the "modified nosecones" and that nuclear warheads that might be purchased from China could not be fitted.

 The conventional missile capability is widely understood in a context of deterrence against the Iranian missile program.

 Chemical and biological weapons

-In 1972, Saudia Arabia ratified and signed the Biological Weapons Convention (BWC), followed by the Chemical Weapons Convention (CWC) in 1996.
+In 1972, Saudi Arabia ratified and signed the Biological Weapons Convention (BWC), followed by the Chemical Weapons Convention (CWC) in 1996.

 There are no known biotechnological or chemical infrastructure in the Saudi Arabia nor the Saudi Arabian government ever suspected of possession of such weapons.